(Lexington Shared Organics Recovered Together)

 - Food-soiled paper napkins & paper towels

-- Food-soiled paper bags (great for bagging your food scraps to deposit in a LexSORT collection bin) and newspaper (great for lining your sink-side pail at home)
+- Food-soiled paper bags (great for bagging your food scraps to deposit in a LexSORT collection bin) and food-soiled newspaper (great for lining your sink-side pail at home) *Please remove all stickers and staples from paper bags.
+Clean newspaper and paper bags should be recycled curbside.

 - Wooden coffee stirrers, toothpicks, skewers, and popsicle sticks